Childe Harold's Pilgrimage: Origins

-Despite Byron's initial hesitation at having the first two cantos of the poem published because he felt it revealed too much of himself, it was published, at the urging of friends, by John Murray in 1812, and brought both the poem and its author to immediate and unexpected public attention.
+Despite Byron's initial hesitation that the first two cantos of the poem revealed too much of himself, they were published "at the urging of friends" by John Murray in 1812 and brought both the poem and its author to immediate and unexpected public attention.
 Byron later wrote, "I awoke one morning and found myself famous".
-The first two cantos in John Murray's edition were illustrated by Richard Westall, well-known painter and illustrator who was then commissioned to paint portraits of Byron.

 Published on March 3, 1812, the first run of 500 quarto copies sold out in three days.
 There were ten editions of the work within three years.
-Byron was deeming the work "my best" in 1817, a year before adding a fourth canto.
+The first two cantos in John Murray's edition were illustrated by Richard Westall, a well-known painter and illustrator who was then commissioned to paint portraits of Byron.
+In 1816 Byron published a third canto of Childe Harold, and in 1818 a fourth.
+Eventually these were added to the previous cantos to form a composite work.